2020 State of the State: What we know about Gov. Cuomo’s proposals so far

 ALBANY, N.Y.
-(WTEN) — Gov. Andrew Cuomo is rolling out his legislative proposals for 2020 ahead of his State of the State address on Wednesday.
+(WROC) — Gov. Andrew Cuomo is rolling out his legislative proposals for 2020 ahead of his State of the State address on Wednesday.

 News 8 WROC will livestream the governor’s address on our website, with coverage beginning at 1:10 p.m.
 EST.

-However, much of what Cuomo is expected to be address, has already been known as the governor’s office has trickled out proposals and agenda items for the past few weeks.
+However, much of what Cuomo is expected to be address, has already been known as the governor’s office has trickled out proposals and agenda items for the past few weeks, including:

+- NY high speed rail plan introduced in Gov. Cuomo’s 2020 State of the State

+- Proposal would expand 3 tech companies in Rochester, create 700+ jobs

 - To prevent people who commit serious crimes in other states from owning a gun in New York